Titicut Follies

 Titicut Follies is a 1967 American direct cinema documentary film produced, written, and directed by Frederick Wiseman and filmed by John Marshall.
 It deals with the patient-inmates of Bridgewater State Hospital for the Criminally Insane, a Massachusetts Correctional Institution in Bridgewater, Massachusetts.
 The title is taken from that of a talent show put on by the hospital staff.
 Titicut is the Wampanoag name for the nearby Taunton River.

 The film won accolades in Germany and Italy.
 Wiseman went on to produce many more such films examining social institutions (e.g. hospitals, police, schools, etc.) in the United States.

 In 2022, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Synopsis

 Titicut Follies portrays the occupants of Bridgewater State Hospital, who were often kept in barren cells and infrequently bathed.
-It also depicts inmates/patients required to strip naked publicly, force feeding, and the indifference and bullying by many of the hospital's staff.
+It also depicts inmates/patients forced to strip naked publicly, force feeding, and the indifference and bullying by many of the hospital's staff.

 The film employs methods of direct cinema, which emphasizes observation, limited stylization, and non-intervention by filmmakers.

 Production

 Development

 Titicut Follies was the beginning of the documentary career of Frederick Wiseman, a Boston-born lawyer turned filmmaker.
 He had taken his law classes from Boston University to the institution for educational purposes and had "wanted to do a film there".
 He began calling the facility superintendent, seeking permission to film a year prior to production.
-Wiseman had previously produced The Cool World (1964), based on Warren Miller’s novel of the same name, an experience that informed his desire to direct.
+Wiseman had previously produced The Cool World (1964), based on Warren Miller's novel of the same name, an experience that informed his desire to direct.